gomezrjo/cp4idemo/README.md

 This Repo contains multiple App Connect assets (a.k.a.
 BAR files) to be used as part of an end-to-end CP4I demonstration.

 * **jgr-cp4i-mqapi-prem** is an Integration that exposes an MQ Queue as a REST API.
+Integration *jgr-cp4i-mqapi-dflt* is the same but using a different Output Queue.
 The contract can be found [here](https://github.com/gomezrjo/cp4idemo/blob/main/artifacts/jgr-cp4i-mqapi-prem.json).
 And this is how the flow looks like:

 ![ACE Integrations Image 0](images/jgr-cp4i-mqapi-prem.png)